CFC-Servers/github-stats/README.md

      workflow](https://github.com/jstrieb/github-stats/blob/master/.github/workflows/main.yml))
      called `EXCLUDE_FORKED_REPOS` with a value of `true`.
-   - To generate statistics for a GitHub organization, add a new secret called `GITHUB_ORG` with the name of the organization.
+   - To generate statistics for a GitHub organization, add a new secret called `ORGANIZATION_NAME` with the name of the organization.
 Note that when this is set, the statistics will be for the organization and not the user.
 Also, the `total_contributions`, `lines_changed`, and `views` statistics are not displayed for organizations.